-Programme Code: BSB50420
+Program Code: BSB51918

 The BHCK Diploma of Management aims at providing the skills and knowledge in management practices today.
-The program develops skills in project management, principles of management, business communication, human resources and organisational behaviour.
+The program develops skills in project management, principles of management, business communication, human resources and organizational behavior.

 The first year of the curriculum is oriented towards a basic understanding of the business environment where you will learn basic skills and concepts.
 The Diploma has a strong focus on financial judgement, critical thinking, management techniques, risk management and conflict resolution.
-In addition the curriculum encompasses strategic management and risk management.
+In addition, the curriculum encompasses strategic management and risk management.

-On completion of this programme, you can apply for entrance level roles in leadership and management across a range of enterprise and industry contexts.
+On completion of this program, you can apply for entrance level roles in leadership and management across a range of enterprise and industry contexts.